-- Pass/Fail
+Pass/Fail

-- o P (passed) credit, no honor points

-- o F (failed) no credit, no honor points
+- o P (passed) credit, no honor points - o F (failed) no credit, no honor points

-- Credit/No Credit
+Credit/No Credit

-- o CR (credit) credit, no honor points

-- o NC (no credit) no credit, no honor points
+- o CR (credit) credit, no honor points - o NC (no credit) no credit, no honor points

-- Satisfactory/Unsatisfactory
+• Satisfactory/Unsatisfactory

-- o S (satisfactory) credit, no honor points

-- o U (unsatisfactory) no credit, no honor points
+- o S (satisfactory) credit, no honor points - o U (unsatisfactory) no credit, no honor points

-- Withdrawal/Drop
+Withdrawal/Drop

-- o W (official withdrawal) no credit, no honor points

-- o ED (dropped unofficially) no credit, no honor points

-(A notation of ED for a graded election has the same effect on the grade point average as does an E.)
+- o W (official withdrawal) no credit, no honor points - o ED (dropped unofficially) no credit, no honor points (A notation of ED for a graded election has the same effect on the grade point average as does an E.)

-- Incomplete/Work in Progress
+• Incomplete/Work in Progress

-- o I(incomplete) no credit, no honor points

-- o Y(work in progress for no credit, no honor points, project approved to extend for two successive terms) (Y can only be used with course[s] specially approved by College of Engineering Curriculum Committee as "two-term" sequence course[s].)
+- o I(incomplete) no credit, no honor points - o Y(work in progress for no credit, no honor points, project approved to extend for two successive terms) (Y can only be used with course[s] specially approved by College of Engineering Curriculum Committee as "two-term" sequence course[s].)

-- Official Audit (VI)
+• Official Audit (VI)

-- o VI (Visitor) no credit, no honor points
+o VI (Visitor) no credit, no honor points

-- Miscellaneous Notation (NR)
+• Miscellaneous Notation (NR)

-- NR(no report) no credit, no honor points

-- A notation of I or Y, if not replaced by a passing grade, eventually lapses to E and, for graded elections, is computed into the term and cumulative grade point average. - A notation of NR becomes an ED and has the same effect on the grade point average as does an E.
+- o NR(no report) no credit, no honor points - A notation of I if not replaced by a passing grade, lapses to E the last day of classes for the next full term and, for graded elections, is computed into the term and cumulative grade point average. - A notation of NR becomes an ED and has the same effect on the grade point average as does an E.